How Benchmarks Shape Organizations Before Anyone Reads the Score

 This is the route from “nice score” to “bad decision” — not through malice or incompetence, but through a mismatch between what the benchmark evaluates and what the decision requires.

-What “decision-grade” actually implies
+What does “decision-grade” actually mean for a benchmark?

 If benchmarks are decision infrastructure, then the question shifts from “what’s the score?” to “what decisions does this benchmark support, and under what assumptions?”